NicolasLagaillardie/mpst_rust_github/artifact.md

 (!)
 For better usability, please use the [online](https://gist.github.com/ecoopartifact22/0dd3c058f5599a5e80ed52cb9757e78d) version of this document

-The artifact (artifact.tar.gz) contains (1) the source code for the mp-anon tool -- a tool for safe message-passing programming in Rust and (2) all required scripts and examples needed to reproduce the results from the
+The artifact (artifact.tar.gz) contains (1) the source code for the MultiCrusty tool -- a tool for safe message-passing programming in Rust and (2) all required scripts and examples needed to reproduce the results from the
 ECOOP submission #12: ***Stay Safe under Panic: Affine Rust Programming with Multiparty Session Types (MPST)***.
 The artifact is submitted as a docker image.
 The artifact claims a functional, reusable and available badge.

 ## Artifact layout

 The artifact (after building the docker image) contains

-* The directory `mpst_rust_github` -- a directory containing the source code of the mp-anon tool
+* The directory `mpst_rust_github` -- a directory containing the source code of the MultiCrusty tool
-  * `mpst_rust_github/examples` -- contains many examples implemented using mp-anon, including all examples reported in Figure 9 and Table 2 in the paper
+  * `mpst_rust_github/examples` -- contains many examples implemented using MultiCrusty, including all examples reported in Figure 9 and Table 2 in the paper
   * `mpst_rust_github/scripts` -- the scripts for reproducing the results
   * `mpst_rust_github/benches` -- the examples for Figure 9
 * The directory `scribble-java` that contains the Scribble source code for generating Rust types from Scribble protocols
-* The directory `kmc` that contains the external kmc tool used to verify that mp-anon types written in Rust are compatible
+* The directory `kmc` that contains the external kmc tool used to verify that MultiCrusty types written in Rust are compatible

 ## Claims about functionality, reusability and availability

-1. **Functionality**:  Mp-anon tool can be used for safe communication programming in Rust.
+1. **Functionality**:  MultiCrusty tool can be used for safe communication programming in Rust.
 In particular, you should be able to verify three claims from the paper:

-   * Use the mp-anon to write and verify affine protocols using MPST and Scribble as explained in Section 2 in the paper, i.e bottom-up approach.
+   * Use the MultiCrusty to write and verify affine protocols using MPST and Scribble as explained in Section 2 in the paper, i.e bottom-up approach.
    __Check the claim  by__: following [Part II: Step 1.1](#Step1.1)

-   * Use the mp-anon to write and verify affine protocols using MPST and kmc, i.e top-down approach, as explained in Section 2 in the paper.
+   * Use the MultiCrusty to write and verify affine protocols using MPST and kmc, i.e top-down approach, as explained in Section 2 in the paper.
    __Check the claim  by__: following [Part II: Step 1.2](#Step1.2)

    * Observe detected errors due to incompatible types, as explained in Section 2 (line 221-225) in the paper.